BlakeGuilloud/npm-publish/README.md

 Now that we have updated the `"version"` property on our package.json, we run our `publish` command again.

+*There are many different versioning functions in the npm version api.* https://docs.npmjs.com/cli/version

 ```
 $ npm publish
 ```